Lost in Food

 4. Allergy advice: gluten free, egg free, soya free and nut free.
 For comprehensive and detailed allergy advice go to Allergy UK.

-Pin the recipe:
+Pin the recipe

-Additional recipe suggestions:
+Additional recipe suggestions

-For some great hints and tips on how to make a great bowl of soup, have a read of our 20 Simple Soup Recipes post.
+For some great hints and tips on how to make a great bowl of soup, have a read of my 20 Simple Soup Recipes post.
 This features some delicious soup recipes for you to try!

-Also have a look at our 5 Wild Garlic Recipes post which features our favourite ways to make the most of this delicious leafy green when it is in season.
+Also have a look at my 5 Wild Garlic Recipes post which features our favourite ways to make the most of this delicious leafy green when it is in season.

 A close up image of wild garlic soup drizzles with wild garlic oil and topped with shredded wild garlic leaves.